-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Problems are rare, but all procedures have some risk.
+The doctor will go over problems that could happen, such as:

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure

 Description of Procedure

 How Long Will It Take?

 About 30 minutes

-How Much Will It Hurt?
+Will It Hurt?

-During the procedure, you will not feel any pain because of the anesthetic.
 There may be mild discomfort at the insertion site after the procedure.
+Medicine can help.

 At the Care Center

-There are also steps that you can take to reduce your risk of infection:
+There are also steps that you can take to lower your risk of infection, such as:

 Call Your Doctor

-Call your doctor if any of these occur:
+Call your doctor if you have:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical services right away.

 American Cancer Society